-I am a Lecturer (Assistant Professor) in Applied Mathematics, specialising in Fluid Mechanics, at the Department of Mathematics, and a member of the Manchester Centre for Nonlinear Dynamics, University of Manchester.
+I am a Senior Lecturer (tenured Associate Professor) in Applied Mathematics, specialising in Fluid Mechanics, at the Department of Mathematics, and a member of the Manchester Centre for Nonlinear Dynamics, University of Manchester.

 My research interests are in the mathematical modelling of complex flow phenomena with applications in industrial and environmental fluid mechanics.
 In my research, I also seek inspiration and supporting evidence in the experimental observations of these physical phenomena.

 - 2020 - : Senior Lecturer (tenured Associate Professor), Department of Mathematics, University of Manchester